 You can see all the Bible verse art that I’ve created for the series below, in order of books in the protestant Bible.
-I’ll be adding about one verse per week until the whole series is complete.

 The first drawing in the series opens with the concept of covenant—a recurring and unifying theme in scripture.
 The imagery of the drawing alludes to God’s promise to Abraham about having descendants that number like the stars in the sky.